percona/pmm-doc/docs/details/develop-checks.md

 ### Function signature

 The function signature for PMM 2.27 and later can be **check_context** (docs, context), where docs are lists of docs (one list of dicts for each query).

+### No query parameter for MongoDB
+ The query for Security Checks (developed for PMM 2.26 and older) can also contain a MongoDB query document.
+ Advisor checks for PMM 2.27 and later do not yet support a query parameter for MongoDB.

 ## Particularities of security checks for PMM 2.26 and older)